Hedging the Drift: Learning to Optimize under Non-Stationarity: Bandit-over-Bandit ( BOB ) Algorithm: Adapting to the Unknown Variation Budget

 As illustrated in Fig. \ref{fig:bob_int}, the \bob~divides the whole time horizon into $\lceil T/H\rceil$ blocks of equal length $H$ rounds (the last block can possibly have less than $H$ rounds).
 In addition, the algorithm specifies a set of candidate window sizes $J$.
 For each block $i\in\left[\lceil T/H\rceil\right]$, the \bob~first selects a window size $w_i \in J$.
 Then, the \texttt{BOB} algorithm restarts the \swofu~from scratch (see Remark \ref{remark:bob_design} for a discussion on the design of restarting) with the selected window size $w_i$ for $H$ rounds.
 On top of this, the \bob~also maintains a separate bandit algorithm to determine each window size $w_i$ based on the observed history in the previous $i-1$ blocks, and thus the name Bandit-over-Bandit.
 The choice of $w_i$ is based on the EXP3 algorithm \citep{ABFS02}, which allows us to compete with the best window size in $J$ (in the sense of minimizing dynamic regret), even when the $\theta_t$'s variation does not follow any pattern.
 The EXP3 algorithm is designed for adversarial multi-armed bandits, where the underlying reward function is designed by an oblivious adversary \citep{ABFS02,AB09}.
 Finally, to properly apply the EXP3 algorithm, we note that the total reward during each block is normalized so that the normalized reward lies in $[0, 1]$ with high probability.

-To this end, we describe the details of the \bob~for the linear model.
-Defining the parameters (we justify these choices in Section \ref{sec:bob_intuition}) The \bob~first divides the time horizon $T$ into $\lceil T/H\rceil$ blocks of length $H$ rounds (except for the last block, which can be less than $H$ rounds), and then initiates the parameters
+To this end, we describe the details of the \bob, displayed in Algorithm \ref{alg:bob}, for the linear bandit model.
+Define the parameters (we justify these choices in Section \ref{sec:bob_intuition}) The \bob~first divides the time horizon $T$ into $\lceil T/H\rceil$ blocks of length $H$ rounds (except for the last block, which can be less than $H$ rounds), and then initiates the parameters

 for the EXP3 algorithm \citep{ABFS02}.
 At the beginning of each block $i\in\left[\lceil T/H\rceil\right],$ the \bob~first sets

 and then sets $j_i=j$ with probability $p_{j,i}$ for each $j=0,1,\ldots,\Delta.$ The selected window size is then $w_i=\left\lfloor H^{j_i/\Delta}\right\rfloor.$ Afterwards, the \bob~selects actions $X_t$ by running the \swofu~with window size $w_i$ for each round $t$ in block $i,$ and the total collected reward is